CapTomas/tic-tac-toe/README.md

 | | | |
 -------
 ```

-### Submitting the assignment
-The procedure to submit your solution may differ based on your seminar group.
-However, it should be generally OK to submit ```target/homework01-2022-1.0-SNAPSHOT-sources.jar``` to the homework vault.

 ## Implementation
 Generally speaking, there are no mandatory requirements on the structure of your code as long as the command line interface of the ```Appplication``` class works correctly.